 When a person commits a crime, it is up to the prosecutor to prove beyond a reasonable doubt that the defendant actually committed the crime in question.
 If you and your attorney can establish reasonable doubt, this will greatly help your defense.
-This can be done by gathering evidence, cross-examining witnesses, and gathering testimony that supports your case.
+This involves gathering evidence, cross-examining witnesses, and gathering testimony that supports your case.

 Violation of Civil Rights

-If during your arrest, the police officer fails to read your Miranda rights or follow the appropriate procedure, you could claim that your civil rights have been violated.
+Suppose the police officer fails to read your Miranda rights or follow the appropriate procedure.
+You could claim that they violated your civil rights.
 When police officers fail to follow required procedures, you and your attorney can raise this as a defense.

 Other examples include lacking a warrant, lacking probable cause, and lacking reasonable suspicion.

 Maybe you were simply trying to protect yourself, someone else, or your property.
 Acting in defense of yourself or others is a valid defense.
 Many people do things as a form of self-defense that they wouldn’t normally do unless they felt like they were genuinely in danger of immediate harm.